sparrdrem/DremJS/README.md

 # DremJS
-A web OS featuring 3rd party support, an IDE, and much more.
+A web OS featuring 3rd party support, an IDE (coming soon!), and much more (coming soon too :v).

 It's free and completly hosted on GitHub.
 No more building needed!!!
 Just fork the DremJS Repository and go to: